mixpanel/docs/pages/docs/features/session-replay.md

 ### Introduction

 Mixpanel offers a privacy-first approach to Session Replay, including features such as data masking.
-Mixpanel’s Session Replay privacy controls were designed to assist customers in protecting end user privacy.
+Mixpanel’s Session Replay privacy controls were designed to assist customers in protecting end-user privacy.

 Data privacy regulations are rapidly evolving and vary considerably across states and countries.
 A consistent requirement across many data privacy regulations for website operators is disclosing to end users that their personal information is being collected, often in a privacy notice.
 Before implementing Session Replay on your website, a best practice is to review your privacy notice with legal counsel to ensure it remains accurate and compliant with data privacy laws.

 ### How does Session Replay work?

 Session Replay captures the Document Object Model (DOM) structure and changes to it.
-Mixpanel then reconstructs the web page, applying recorded events at the time an end user completed them.
+Mixpanel then reconstructs the web page, applying recorded events when an end-user completes them.
 Within Mixpanel’s platform, you can view a reconstruction of your end user’s screen as they navigate your website.
-However, Session Replay is not a video recording of your end user’s screen and end user actions are not literally video-recorded.
+However, Session Replay is not a video recording of your end user’s screen; end-user actions are not literally video-recorded.

 ### How does masking and blocking work?
 What are the high-level technical details?